The debate around remote and hybrid work looks set to rage on indefinitely.

 This is an invaluable self-development tool, as well as a useful discussion starter when you meet with your manager or the rest of the team.

-In this example, Ali Blue thinks he plays the Co-ordinator role, but his observer scores for this role are much lower.
+In this example, John Yellow thinks he has strengths in the Resource Investigator role, but his observer scores for this role are lower.

 A change of environment might lead us to work in different ways.
 We might be required to think of innovative solutions to problems, cover for colleagues who are unavailable or take on different kinds of work.